Mary Jane's Last Dance: Content

+Critical reception

+Alan Jones from Music Week gave the song three out of five, writing, "A Dylan-like delivery, a harmonica solo for good measure and some Beatles harmonies are all present and correct here.
+Another Top 40 hit for Petty."

 Music video

 The music video for the song features Petty as a morgue assistant who takes home a beautiful dead woman (played by Kim Basinger).
 He then acts as if she were alive, putting her in front of a television set and then dressing her as a bride, sitting her at the dinner table and dancing with her.
 A scene in the video featuring the dead woman wearing a wedding dress in a room full of wax candles is loosely based on a passage from the Charles Dickens novel Great Expectations.
 The plot also has similarities with the 1970 Charles Bukowski short story "The Copulating Mermaid of Venice, California", which had already inspired the 1987 Belgian film Crazy Love and the 1991 French film Cold Moon.

 Later, Petty is shown carrying her to a rocky shore (a scene filmed at Leo Carrillo State Park in California) and gently releasing her into the sea.
-At the end of the video, Basinger, who is seen floating in the water, opens her eyes.
+At the end of the video, the woman floats to the surface and opens her eyes.

 The video won the MTV Video Music Award for Best Male Video in 1994.

 Plagiarism allegations

 In 2006, a US radio station claimed that Red Hot Chili Peppers hit single, "Dani California" had plagiarized "Mary Jane's Last Dance", even calling for Petty to sue the band.
 Longtime Petty and Chili Peppers producer Rick Rubin produced both songs.
 Petty responded by saying that he was not going to sue the Chili Peppers and felt that there was no negative intent and that a lot of rock and roll songs sound alike.
-The main riff in Petty's song, however, resembles the main riff in another song called "Waiting for the Sun" which was released in 1992 by The Jayhawks.
-The Jayhawks were the opening act for Petty's tour in 1992 and keyboardist Benmont Tench played on both "Waiting for the Sun" and "Mary Jane's Last Dance".